Ravivarman16/mysql-nodejs-application_deployment/README.md

 # Task Instructions Recap:

-All the steps for this task have been provided in this document
+All the steps for this task have been provided in this document: [Mandatory task.pdf](https://github.com/Ravivarman16/mysql-nodejs-application_deployment/files/13762346/Mandatory.task.pdf)